quertify/Cron_Parser/README.md

 - `test`: Directory containing unit test files.
   - `Test_Validation.py`: Test cases for validation of cron expressions.
   - `Test_Parsing.py`: Test cases for parsing and expanding cron expressions.

+## Limitations
+1. Special strings such as @yearly @annually etc are not handled
+2. String notations of weekdays and month names like MON, TUE .. and JAN, FEB.. are also not handled
+3. Some special characters such as L, W are also beyond scope of this cron parser